IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

    For each *subsettable network* data set file that you upload, the number of edges and verticies and a link to the Data Citation information for that data set are displayed.
 #.
-Continue to the next step and set file permissions for the study or
+Continue to the next step and set file permissions for the Dataset or
    its files.

-**Study File Tips**
+**File Tips**

-Keep in mind these tips when uploading study files to your dataverse:
+Keep in mind these tips when uploading study files to your Dataset:

 -  The following subsettable file types are supported: